aryanbhajanka/Xenue-Bar/README.md

-# Xenue-Bar (BETA)
+# Xenue-Bar
-Xenue Bar is a work in progress menu bar for Windows inspired by MacOS for better accessibility features and aesthetics.
+Xenue Bar is a menu bar for Windows inspired by MacOS for better accessibility features and aesthetics.
 Xenue bar currently offers the following:

 - Power Options Shortcut
 - Windows Search Shortcut